vidkjerd/CS362-004-U2017/projects/vidkjerd/README.md

 Drake Vidkjer
-This is my assignmnent-2 submission!"
+This is my assignmnent-2 submission!